pangju666/java-pangju-commons/README_EN.md

         - The caller is responsible for closing the returned PDDocument object
         - Pay attention to disk space and memory usage when processing large files

-## Open Source Protocol
+## license

-This project adopts the Apache License 2.0 open source protocol.
+This project is licensed under the Apache License 2.0 - please see[LICENSE](LICENSE)document.

+## Frequently Asked Questions

+### What are the dependencies between modules?

+- Rely on all other modules`pangju-common-all`
+- Other modules can be used individually or in combination
+- Only provide dependency version management, does not include actual code`pangju-common-bom`

+## Acknowledgements

+Thanks to all the developers who contributed to the project, as well as the open source frameworks and tools used by the project.